• Skip to main content

 Instructions

-• In a large bowl combine the strawberry slices, one cup of sugar, lemon juice, and zest and a pinch of salt.
-Optional, add a splash of Grand Marnier.
-Set aside for about 30 minutes and stir occasionally.
-This allows the strawberries to macerate or to soften slightly and start releasing their juices.
+• Set the berry mixture aside for about 30 minutes and stir occasionally.
+This allows the strawberries to macerate or soften slightly and start releasing their juices.

 Notes

-The trifle dish I used in this recipe has straight sides and measures seven and one-half inches across the top and is five inches deep.
+The trifle dish I used in this recipe has straight sides, measures seven and one-half inches across the top, and is five inches deep.
+I prefer trifle dishes without a pedestal; they are easier to transport and store in the fridge.

 Nutrition